Spatial-Spectral Feature Extraction via Deep ConvLSTM Neural Networks for Hyperspectral Image Classification: Introduction

-For general-purpose sequence modeling, Long Short-Term Memory (LSTM), as an exception Recurrent Neural Network (RNN) structure \cite{AG2009}, has demonstrated its stability and power in modeling long-term dependencies in various studies \cite{SH1997}-\cite{IS2014}.
+Long Short-Term Memory (LSTM), as a special RNN structure, has demonstrated its stability and power in modeling long-term dependencies in various studies \cite{SH1997}-\cite{IS2014}.
 The initially proposed structure of LSTM utilizes the special ``memory cells" instead of logistic or tanh hidden units \cite{SH1997}, and there are three significant gate mechanisms in this kind of structure: input gate, output gate, and forget gate, which are used for implementing information protection, transmission, and control, respectively.
-Specifically, the input gate is applied to control when the input is allowed to be added to the memory cell, the output gate is designed to decide when the input data has an influence on the output of the memory cell, and forget gate, as the key structure in LSTM, is mainly used for modeling long-range dependencies.
+Specifically, the input gate is applied to control when the input is allowed to be added to the memory cell, the output gate is designed to decide when the input data has an influence on the output of the memory cell, and the forget gate is mainly used for modeling long-range dependencies.
 It is the design of this special memory cell with fixed weight and self-connected circular edges that ensures the gradient can pass across many time steps without gradient vanishing or explosion problems \cite{ZC2015}.

-In the interest of effectively analyzing sequential data, RNN \cite{AG2009}, LSTM \cite{MW2016}, \cite{DG2018}, and 3-D CNN \cite{DT2015} have been constructed to cope with this kind of task.
-Especially, due to the special internal structure of RNN (or LSTM), more attentions have been paid to this structure.
-Based on CNN and RNN (or CNN and LSTM) framework, some novel deep structures have been applied to a great number of research tasks, such as facial expression recognition \cite{ZY2018}, script identification \cite{KB2018}, and video captioning \cite{YY2018}, which is the most common way to combine LSTM with CNN, and can yield satisfying performance.
+However, there is an inherent drawback in LSTM, in which the spatial structure information will be lost when unfolding the input to the 1-D from.
+To better model the spatiotemporal relationships, Shi \emph{et al.} \cite{XS2015} extended this data processing method in LSTM to the convolution operation and proposed Convolutional LSTM (ConvLSTM), which consists of convolution structures in both the input-to-state and state-to-state transitions.
+Due to the characteristics of LSTM, more attentions have been paid to it, and the most common way is to use LSTM in combination with CNN.
+Wu \emph{et al.} \cite{HW2017} built a hybrid model for HSI classification, in which the convolutional layers followed by the recurrent layers were used to extract spectrally-contextual features.
+By utilizing the convolutional recurrent layers, Ru{\ss}wurm \emph{et al.} \cite{MR2018} built an encoder framework for land cover classification.
+Song \emph{et al.} \cite{AS2018} proposed a recurrent 3D fully convolutional network for change detection in HSIs, in which the ConvLSTM layer is used to perform long-term dependencies modeling on the outputs of fully convolutional network in the temporal field.
+Moreover, Seydgar \emph{et al.} \cite{MS2019} proposed a two-stage model, in which ConvLSTM, cascading with 3D CNN, was utilized to extract spatial-spectral features.